cedardb/docs/content/get_started/operate_in_cloud.md

 ## Storage guidelines

-For an overview of AWS storage types, see: [EBS volume types](https://aws.amazon.com/ebs/volume-types/).
+For an overview of AWS storage types, see [the EBS volume types](https://aws.amazon.com/ebs/volume-types/).
-For an overview of GCP Compute Engine storage types, see: [Durable block storage](https://cloud.google.com/compute/docs/disks)
+For an overview of GCP Compute Engine storage types, read the [durable block storage docs](https://cloud.google.com/compute/docs/disks).

 AWS recommendations by use case:
 - **Analytical, read-heavy workloads:** Use `gp3` volumes.
 They are cost-efficient and sufficient when the working set fits into memory.